01mu/reddit-links/README.md

 # reddit-links
 Pulls a list of domains featured on a given subreddit.
+Returns score total, score percentage, and domain frequency.
 ## Usage
 Input (driver.php):
 ```